-All are welcome to any and all that we offer at Grace-St. Luke's.
+All are welcome to any and all that we offer.
 Worship provides intentional opportunities for people to thank God for blessings known and unknown, connect with one another, be fed by Word and Sacrament, and be restored to face whatever lies ahead.
 Our various services offer readings from and meditations on the holy scriptures, music, silence; most services include sharing in the holy meal (Holy Communion) from God’s Table as food for the journey.

 Join us via live stream on Facebook Live on Sundays at 10:30 a.m. as the clergy and musicians lead a Service of Morning Prayers, Meditation, and Music according to the Book of Common Prayer and other liturgies.
 Whether or not you have a Facebook account, you can access the live stream using this simple URL: www.facebook.com/gracestlukes.
 And if you need additional instructions, we have also prepared a step-by-step guide.